diaspora-project/diaspora-project.github.io/README.md

 * At [ORNL](https://www.ornl.gov), Nagi Rao and Anees Najjar
 * At [Argonne](https://www.anl.gov): Ian Foster, Tekin Bicer, Phil Carns, Kyle Chard, Ryan Chard, Matthieu Dorier, Eliu Huerta, Raj Kettimuthu, Bogdan Nicolae, Rob Ross, Justin Wozniak.

 We are looking for people who want to help us build out these solutions: postdocs, students, visiting scientists, collaborators, and others.
-If you think that you might be interested, please get in touch.
+If you think that you might be interested, please get in touch with [Ian Foster](mailto:foster@anl.gov).
+We look forward to hearing from you!

 ---